Gluten-Free Sourdough Bread

-This is hands down the best gluten free sourdough bread around!
-It's made with a gluten free sourdough starter and gluten free flour but it is so soft and delicious, it tastes just like regular bread!
+This is hands down the best gluten-free sourdough bread around!
+It's made with a gluten-free sourdough starter and gluten-free flour, but it is so soft and delicious that it tastes just like regular bread!

 Hi everyone!
-We've had so many requests for a gluten free sourdough bread recipe that we just had to come up with one that we knew you would love.
+We've received so many requests for a gluten-free sourdough bread recipe that we just had to create one we knew you would love.

 Let's go ahead and get right into the details!